TechHutTV/homelab/media/jellyfin/README.md

 Welcome to the ultimate Jellyfin setup guide.

 > [!NOTE]
 > For simplicity and compatibility it is recommended to install Jellyfin with Docker in a __virutal machine__ if you're running Proxmox.
+See more information [here](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#chapter_pct).
 >

 ## Data Directory